 - Learn from our Research and Evaluation team how to find, analyse and review emerging evidence supporting integrative approaches, develop skills in critically appraising such evidence, and present it in both professional and patient-friendly formats

-Penny Brohn UK staff and clients have also contribute to Central Teaching Days for medical students at the University Medical School.
+Penny Brohn UK staff and clients have also contributed to Central Teaching Days for medical students at the University Medical School.

 Where PBUK staff and clients meet with students to discuss holistic perspectives alongside the conventional medical teaching on genetics, pathology, drugs, surgery and radiotherapy.

-Where PBUK staff and clients meet with students to discuss; how people find realistic hope after a cancer diagnosis, how the Bristol Whole Life Approach can address psychological as well as physical problems near end of life and help them move more positively into both Living Well and Dying Well.
+Where PBUK staff and clients meet with students to discuss; how people find realistic hope after a cancer diagnosis, how the Bristol Whole Life Approach can address psychological and physical problems near end of life and help them move more positively into both Living Well and Dying Well.